raphaelsty/blog/content/bio.md

 I contribute to some open-source libraries and often participate in machine learning competitions.
 I will use this blog to share my journey.

-Also, I am looking for a job in Paris after my Ph.D. as a Data Scientist.
+Also, I am looking for a job as a Data Scientist in Paris after my Ph.D.
 If you have an open position for which my profile might be relevant, do not hesitate to contact me.

 Feel free to contact me at [raphael.sourty@gmail.com](mailto:raphael.sourty@gmail.com)